enso-org/enso/docs/infrastructure/native-image.md

 execution paths that use reflection are covered.
 The configuration files between consecutive runs will be merged (a warning may be issued for the first run if the configuration files did not exist, this is not a problem).

+It is possible that different classes are reflectively accessed on different platforms.
+In that case it may be necessary to run the agent on multiple platforms and merge the configs.
+If the conflicts were conflicting (i.e. some reflectively accessed classes existed only on one platform), it may be necessary to maintain separate configs for each platform.
+Currently in the Launcher this is not the case - the reflective accesses seem to be platform independent, as the launcher built with a config created on Linux runs successfully on other platforms.